top of page

 This is an ambitious 20-year plan to create a network of routes for walking, wheeling and cycling, linking key locations across North Northamptonshire

 Suggestions of where you can walk in the forest even when the ground is waterlogged.
-Hard tracks where you can enjoy the forest without the need to wear wellies.
+Details of hard tracks where you can enjoy the forest without the need to wear wellies.

 Wellbeing Walks